Guidelines

 Nephrocalcinosis (NC) refers to increased calcium crystal deposition within the renal cortex or medulla and occurs alone or in combination with renal stones.
 There are various metabolic causes.
 The main causes are HPT, primary and enteric hyperoxalurias, genetic and acquired RTA, medullary sponge kidney, vitamin D metabolic disorders, sarcoidosis, idiopathic hypercalciuria and hypocitraturia, and genetic disorders, including Dent’s disease and Bartter’s syndrome.
 The many causes of NC mean there is no single standard therapy.
 Therapeutic attention must focus on the underlying metabolic or genetic disease, on the frequent association with CKD while minimising the biochemical risk factors.

-4.6.6.1.
+4.6.6.a.
 Diagnosis

-Diagnosis requires the following blood analysis: PTH (in the case of increased calcium levels), vitamin D and metabolites, vitamin A, sodium, potassium, magnesium, chloride, and bicarbonate.
-Urinalysis should investigate urine pH profile at different times of the day daily urine volume, specific weight of urine, and levels of calcium, oxalate, phosphate, uric acid, magnesium, and citrate [545].
+Diagnosis requires the following blood analysis: PTH (in the case of increased calcium levels), vitamin D and metabolites, vitamin A, sodium, potassium, magnesium, chloride and bicarbonate.
+Urinalysis should investigate urine pH profile at different times of the day, daily urine volume, specific weight of urine, and levels of calcium, oxalate, phosphate, uric acid, magnesium and citrate [638].

 4.7.
 Uric acid and ammonium urate stones

 Ammonium urate stones are extremely rare, comprising < 1% of all types of urinary stones.
-They are associated with UTI, malabsorption (inflammatory bowel disease and ileostomy diversion or laxative abuse), phosphate deficiency, hypokalemia, and malnutrition.
+They are associated with UTI, malabsorption (inflammatory bowel disease and ileostomy diversion or laxative abuse), phosphate deficiency, hypokalaemia and malnutrition.
 Suggestions on uric acid and ammonium urate nephrolithiasis are based on level 3 and 4 evidence.
 Chronic kidney disease is frequently observed.

 4.7.1.
 Diagnosis

-Figure 4.6 shows the diagnostic algorithm for uric acid stones and figure 4.7 shows the therapeutic algorithm for uric acid and ammonium urate stones.
+Figure 4.6 shows the diagnostic algorithm for uric acid stones and Figure 4.7 shows the therapeutic algorithm for uric acid and ammonium urate stones.
 Blood analysis requires measurement of creatinine and uric acid levels.
-Urinalysis requires measurement of urine volume, urine pH, specific weight of urine, and uric acid level.
+Urinalysis requires measurement of urine volume, urine pH, specific weight of urine and uric acid level.
 Urine culture is needed in the case of ammonium urate stones.

 4.7.2.
 Interpretation of results